KedarKandel/journey-bike-app/README.md

 # Backend:
 ☑️😳
 -  I have deleted the information from all of the csv files inside
-   backend/csvToDatabase/data directory to push the code to git hub.
+   backend/csvToDatabase/data directory to push the code to github and make it clear to understand.
 If any problem exists connecting to the database.?
 You can delete those first.csv, second.csv and third.csv, and download and paste these three csv files inside the (data) folder.

     - https://dev.hsl.fi/citybikes/od-trips-2021/2021-05.csv
     - https://dev.hsl.fi/citybikes/od-trips-2021/2021-06.csv